LivhuwaniKM/ProductAPI/README.md

 5. Go to ProductAPI/api/Product/create url and create product(s)

+6. Open DB Beaver or DB Browser for SQlite and open database file which should be in the main project file structure.

-6. Go to ProductAPI/api/Checkout/start url and create new checkout
+7. Go to ProductAPI/api/Checkout/start url and create new checkout